redeyes2015/redeyes2015.github.io/cv-eng.md

 ----------
 Jan 2017 - Present (1 year)

-- Guide a team of 3 front-end engineers
+- Guide a team of 4 front-end engineers
-  * Organize a workshop to let members try new web frameworks
+- Organize biannual in-company conferences to stimulate knowledge sharing among web developing colleague company-wide
-  * Help mentor engineers of other teams on web development
+- Refurbish a legacy lambda function (written in JavaScript) to introduce modern tool sets and unit tests

-- Maintain the web portal of VIVOCloud, which lets users to access network video recorder (NVR) directly from the browser
+- Maintain the web portal of VIVOCloud, which lets users access network video recorder (NVR) directly from the browser
-  * Utilize GitLab CI to automatically check builds and run linter on every merge request to save time on checking bad coding styles
+  * Setup CI infrastructure
   * Migrate the building process to use Webpack and reduce the building time for 40%
-  * Guide the team to migrating to VueJS gradually in order to bring in cleaner code architecture and developing environment for modern ECMAScript
+  * Guide the team to migrating to VueJS gradually in order to bring in cleaner code architecture and developing environment of modern ECMAScript

 Sr. Software Engineer
 ---------------------